Redpill-Linpro/alfresco-libreoffice-online-edit/README.md

 The Java applet is used to launch LibreOffice and is included in the customization module.
 After LibreOffice has been launched the applet is closed and everything after that is LibreOffice doing its work.

+The Java applet is signed using a self-signed certificate.
+See instructions in the "Building" section on how to sign the build with your own certificates.

 Compatability
 -------------